-As more and more of their natural habitat is reduced, our feathered friends benefit greatly from food sources that we humans leave out for them.
+As more and more of their natural habitat disappears, our feathered friends benefit greatly from food that we humans are able to give them.

 Providing the right habitat

-You can help your garden to welcome a wide variety of birds using insect-friendly planting, providing structures for perching, and supplementing their natural diet.
+You can make your garden a welcoming haven for a wide variety of birds using insect-friendly planting, providing structures for perching, and supplementing their natural diet.

 Slugs, snails, worms and other insects are a fantastic natural food source for robins and other small garden birds.
 You could help the birds by creating a bug hotel in your garden.
 Planting fruiting trees and bushes would also be helpful as the birds like to fill up on berries when they can.